gottacatchenall/CircuitscapeSandbox/README.md

 Then to install Julia dependencies from within Python run

 ```
-import CircuitscapeInterface
+from Circuitscape import *

-# this will throw an error the first time, its fine
+cs = CircuitscapeInterface() # this will error the first time --- thats okay
-cs = CircuitscapeInterface()
-cs.install()
+cs.install()  # this only has to be run once, and then the above line will work
 ```

 Note that `cs.install()` only needs to be run the first time to install dependencies